 Prasanna Mayilvahanan

 I'm a fourth-year Ph.D. student at the Max Planck Institute for Intelligent Systems, Germany.
-In summer 2024, I spent time at Apple MLR as a Research Intern.
+Previously, I was a Research Intern at Cohere working on exploration methods and reward modeling for LLM reasoning, and at Apple MLR working on LLM pre-training and data curation.
 Prior to this, I completed my master's studies at USI Lugano / ETH Zurich, and my bachelor's at IIT Guwahati.

-Email / CV / Blog / Scholar / Twitter / Github
+Email / CV / Research Statement / Blog / Scholar / Twitter / Github

 profile photo